-Debt management provides a way for a consumer with regular income to meet their debt obligations within five years and can be a better option than other forms of debt relief.
-Michael Bovee, co-founder of Resolve, said some people find it a much better option than debt settlement.
+Debt management provides a way for a consumer with a regular income to meet their debt obligations within five years and can be a better option than other forms of debt relief.
+Michael Bovee, co-founder of Resolve, says that some people find it a much better option than debt settlement.

 “Last week, I talked with a woman who had already spoken with a couple of debt settlement companies,” he said.
-“The quotes she received would lead to her paying back around 80 percent of her debt over four years.”
+“The quotes she received would lead to her paying back around 80% of her debt over four years.”

 It turns out not an insignificant portion of that amount was due to high fees charged by the debt settlement company.

 “But then I walked her through the fact that she would likely owe taxes on the forgiven portion of her debts,” Bovee said.
 “Now she was looking at having to pay close to all of today’s balances when everything was said and done.

 “And because debt settlement companies typically do not make a comparison of what a DMP would look like next to the program they are offering, she did not know she could do a DMP at close to the same cost overall, and experience none of the debt collection anxiety, and not even impair her credit scores as she was still current on her credit cards.”

 How does a debt management plan affect my credit?